Advanced Placement credit (AP credit)

 Without authorization, collaborating with another when preparing an assignment.

-Graduation ceremonies held at the end of the Fall and Spring terms.
+Graduation ceremonies held at the end of the Fall, Spring, and Summer terms.
 Officially indicated in the Academic Calendar for the university.

 Students who do not reside in campus residence halls, apartments, or houses.